VSChina/vscode-ansible/README.md

 1. Make sure Docker is installed and running.
 For non-Windows platform, please configure Docker run without sudo.
 1. For Windows user, please share your Windows driver where vscode workspace sits on with docker.
 This is because the extension will map your workspace containing playbook with docker.
 ![docker share driver](./images/dockerconfig.png)
-1. This step is optinal.
+1. This step is optional.
 If you want to run cloud provider specific Ansible modules, you need set cloud credentials in credential yaml file, default path is `$HOME/.vscode/ansible-credentials.yml`, or change credential file path by settings item  `ansible.credentialsFile`.
 Credential file template is at [here](https://github.com/VSChina/vscode-ansible/blob/master/config/credentials.yml).
 1. Press `F1`, type: `ansible`, choose `Run Ansible Playbook in Docker`.
 Or right click playbook yaml file, choose `Run Ansible Playbook in Docker`.
 1. Input playbook file full path, or use default one.